Grafftix/Cyber-Notes/README.md

 ## Networking
 *networking is going to be the backbone of your technical foundation, learn how computers,hosts,and nodes talk to each other work with eachother over various protocols.*
-*some of the biggest attack surface that attackers will abuse are SMB as there has been ATON of vulnerabilities associated with this protocol, we should also be aware of Kerberos Attacks and how LLMNR Poisoning works.
-There is a ton I can put down here but here, but this should be a good start*

 ### TCP/IP
 - what is the diffrence between TCP/UDP?
 - what is ICMP?